Best Pho in Hanoi, Vietnam

 Pho is the ultimate comfort food, especially on cold days or when you’re sick or hungover.

 The warmth on your face from the fragrant steamy broth can turn your whole day around in an instant.
 Few foods have that kind of power over us.
-It helps you sweat out whatever ails you, and it always seems to turn that belly frown upside down.
+Basically, it helps you sweat out whatever ails you, and it always seems to turn that belly frown upside down.

 This list is of course up for debate.
 There are probably thousands of places to get pho in Hanoi.
 We don’t claim to be experts, but we did eat a lot of it when we lived there and consulted with some Vietnamese friends about their favorite spots.
-So let’s get on with it!
+So here’s that list!

 Phở Bò Hàng Đồng

-First is this quiet friendly shop situated on a corner in the Old Quarter.
+First is this quiet friendly shop that is a great option if you’re staying in the Old Quarter.
 The young woman working there told me that her grandfather (who opened the shop in 1978 but has since passed) said that if you made beef noodle soup right, it shouldn’t need any lime.

 Instead, only three items line the table: garlic vinegar, which seemed extra fragrant here, fish sauce, and fresh hot sauce.
 Their soup had a balanced broth that was lighter and not too salty.